 Winterization Tips to Prepare Your Home for More Than the Holidays

 But, before you buy the turkey or start chipping away at your gift list, you may need to address an area that’s frequently overlooked during the seasonal hustle and bustle: home winterization.
-It may not be top-of-mind as you scramble to keep up with your holiday schedule, but it certainly should be.
+It may not be top of mind as you scramble to keep up with your holiday schedule, but it certainly should be.

 Whether you are traveling or staying home for the holidays, now is a good time to take some routine steps to winterize your home and make it safe for you and your family.
-At first glance, a winterization list can be rather daunting, but most of these home maintenance projects are standard, easy, and affordable.
+At first glance, a winterization list can be rather daunting, but most of these home maintenance projects are standard, easy and affordable.

 - Clean the gutters.
 This allows melting snow to drain properly.